-This sword originally came with old NBTHK green paper and was re-submit for the new hozon paper when NBTHK announced the old papers as invalid and requires all swords to be re-submitted for verification.
-Many Japanese owners are happy to have their swords authenticated and have no interest to submit for higher paper as it is time consuming and incur extra cost.
+Many Japanese owners are happy to just have their swords authenticated and have no interest to submit for higher paper as it is time consuming and incur extra cost.

-Swords that are able to cut 4 torso swords are considered as absolutely rare and only 2 in NBTHK, Juyo and Tokuju record.
+Swords that are able to cut 4 torso swords are considered as absolutely rare and very few seen so far.

 Yukimitsu, was a student of Ishido Korekazu.
 He was active in 1661-1681 and made swords for the Toyama Clan ruler, Maeda Toshitsugu.